 The following professionals are members of the board of advisers for the National Center on Disability and Journalism.
 The board helps chart the center’s course and serves as a source of advice and support.

-Doig is the Knight Chair in Journalism at the Walter Cronkite School of Journalism at Arizona State University.
+Doig is a professor at the Walter Cronkite School of Journalism at Arizona State University.
 Before joining ASU in 1996, he worked for 20 years as an investigative reporter and editor at The Miami Herald, where he became a specialist in computer-assisted reporting.
 Projects on which he worked at the Herald won the Pulitzer Prize for Public Service and other major awards.

 Doig’s interest in the topic of disabilities in journalism dates back to his experience working with the late John Wolin, a Herald editor who had a stellar career there despite numerous surgeries necessitated by his particularly difficult condition of achondroplasia dwarfism.

 Doig holds a degree in political science from Dartmouth College and graduated from, and later taught at, the Defense Information School.
 He spent a year as a combat correspondent for the U.S. Army during the Vietnam War, for which he was awarded a Bronze Star for his service.